 |cbpert (classic beta pert)||min||likeliest||max|

 |vbpert (vose beta pert)||min||likeliest||max|

 For instance, we have three inputs located in Cells B1 to B3 and the result (target cell) is in B4.
 Also, imagine that for inputs from B1 to B3, we have a scenario with normal distribution with mean of 5.5 and standard deviation of 1.5, a scenario with beta distribution of minimum 3, maximum 7, shape 1 equal to 1 and shape 2 equal to 1.2, and lastly you have a sample of discrete numbers of [1, 3, 7, 10, 12, 15, 20] for the last scenario, your scenario table looks like this:

-correlations Optional.
-This is matrix of correlation between your scenarios.
+Correlations: This is matrix of correlation between your scenarios.
 Default is 0 correlation.
 For instance, in our previous example if B1 (norm) has 0.45 correlation with B2 (beta), and B2 (beta) has -0.36 correlation with B3 (csample), your correlation matrix would be like this:

 You just need to provide the lower triangle of your correlation matrix.
 Anything in upper-triangle will be ignored by the function.

-report Optional.
-If set True a comprehensive report is generated by the function.
+Generate Report: If set True a comprehensive report is generated by the function.
 It is False by default.

+Here is an example of a report generated by this application.
 As you can see, an interactive report is generated in the task pane which you can expand in your browser: